Total TimePrep/Total Time: 30 min.

 - 1 green onion, julienned

 - Cook rice according to package directions.
-Meanwhile, in a small bowl, combine the cornstarch, sugar, ginger and orange peel.
+Meanwhile, in a small bowl, combine the cornstarch, sugar, ginger and orange zest.
 Stir in orange juice and soy sauce until smooth; set aside.